The Sweeney: Other recurring characters

-The Squad
+The squad

-The series introduces several other Squad officers over the years including: Detective Sergeant Matt Mathews (John Flanagan); Detective Sergeant Kent (Carl Rigg); Detective Constable Thorpe (Martin Read); Detective Constable Jellineck (James Warrior); Detective Constable Gerry Burtonshaw (Nick Brimble); Detective Sergeant Tom Daniels (John Alkin).
+The series introduces several other squad officers over the years including: Detective Sergeant "Matt" Mathews (John Flanagan); Detective Sergeant Kent (Carl Rigg); Detective Constable Jimmy Thorpe (Martin Read); Detective Constable Jellineck (James Warrior); Detective Constable Gerry Burtonshaw (Nick Brimble); Detective Sergeant Tom Daniels (John Alkin).

 Regan's squad car comes with an "authorised" police driver.
 In the first series Regan has a variety of drivers including Len (Jack McKenzie), Fred (Denis DeMarne) and Brian Cooney (Billy Murray).
 Episode 1.7 "The Placer" introduces the character of Bill (Tony Allen) who becomes Regan's regular driver, although he plays a peripheral, non-speaking role in most episodes.
-Tony Allen subsequently worked as wardrobe manager for many of John Thaw's later projects.
+Allen subsequently worked as wardrobe manager for many of John Thaw's later projects.

-When Haskins is absent, other senior officers step in to manage the squad, including Detective Chief Inspector Stephen Quirk (Bill Maynard) and Detective Chief Inspector Anderson (Richard Wilson), sarcastically referred to as "Andy Pandy" by Regan, Carter, and other Squad officers.
+When Haskins is absent, other senior officers step in to manage the squad, including Detective Chief Inspector Stephen Quirk (Bill Maynard) and Detective Chief Inspector Anderson (Richard Wilson), sarcastically referred to as "Andy Pandy" by Regan, Carter, and other squad officers.

 Other more senior officers include: Detective Chief Superintendent Maynon (Morris Perry), a semi-regular throughout the series and more willing than Haskins to bend the rules to get a result (later promoted to Commander); Detective Superintendent Grant (T.P.
 McKenna); Detective Chief Superintendent Braithwaite (Benjamin Whitrow).
-Colin Douglas features as an unnamed Commander in series 1, with Michael Latimer as Commander Jackman in series 2.
+Colin Douglas features as an unnamed commander in series 1, with Michael Latimer as Commander Jackman in series 2.

-The relationship between Squad officers is largely informal.
+The relationship between squad officers is largely informal.
 Regan is always referred to as "Guv'nor", or just "Guv".
-He invariably calls Carter and the other Squad members by their first names, or occasionally nicknames.
-Carter, as Regan's assigned Sergeant, is frequently addressed as "Skipper" or "Skip".
+He invariably calls Carter and the other squad members by their first names, or occasionally nicknames.
+Carter, as Regan's assigned sergeant, is frequently addressed by constables as "Skipper" or "Skip".
 When off duty, Regan and Carter are friends and drinking buddies, so in private Carter calls him "Jack".
 This is all in accordance with widespread police convention.
-Everyone calls DCI Haskins simply "Haskins" (or Mister Haskins), though Regan occasionally calls him by his first name, "Frank".
+Everyone calls DCI Haskins simply "Haskins" (or "Mister Haskins"), though Regan occasionally calls him by his first name, "Frank".